sudo-infinity/lintron/Readme.md

 GITHUB_APP_SECRET=…the developer application's secret
 ```

+## Linter Configuration

+To override linter settings, use the configuration file for the linter.
+For global settings (across all projects), override the files at the root of the Lintron application.
+For project specific settings, Lintron will respect configurations placed at the root of your repo.

 ## Setting Up Webhooks

 Lintron uses webhooks to know when a PR has been created or updated.
 You'll need to set up the webhook on each repo you want Lintron to monitor.